-The Working Group for Planetary System Nomenclature has approved new names for four features on Ganymede: Melotte Regio, Babylon Sulci, Borsippa Sulcus, and Mummu Sulci.
-For more information, see the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Artik for a crater on Mars.
+For more information, see the map of MC-29 in the Gazetteer of Planetary Nomenclature.

-The IAU Working Group for Planetary System Nomenclature has approved the name Martynov for a crater on Mars.
-For more information, see the map of MC-26 in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Abisme for a crater on Iapetus.
+For more information, see the map of Iapetus in the Gazetteer of Planetary Nomenclature.

 Astropedia now has an advanced search function.
 Searches can now be based on file format, pixel resolution, map projection and more.